 Visiting Stonehenge is a magical experience, but let’s face it, navigating the logistics can feel less enchanting.
 One key detail we all need to sort out before exploring this iconic site is parking.
 The Stonehenge car park plays a crucial role in ensuring a smooth and stress-free visit, but it’s not always straightforward.

 Whether we’re planning a quick stop or a longer stay, understanding the parking options and rules can save us time and hassle.
 From ticketing systems to accessibility, knowing what to expect helps us focus on the wonder of Stonehenge itself rather than worrying about where to leave the car.
-This is especially helpful when comparing self-drive visits with alternatives like London to Stonehenge tours, which often include transportation and remove the need to think about parking altogether.
+This is especially helpful when comparing self-drive visits with alternatives like organised Stonehenge tours from London, which often include transportation and remove the need to think about parking altogether.

 If you’re arriving by car, make sure you also have your Stonehenge entrance ticket booked in advance to ensure access on the day of your visit.